 Across six complementary activities, Grow Asia brings together business leaders, development actors and policy makers to accelerate the adoption of digital tools.

 This series provides trainings and insights on how digital solutions can be developed and scaled.
-Themes have included digital credit scoring, traceability, drones and application development.
-In 2019 we will run six events in Singapore and present the option of dialing in for those from across the region.
+In 2019, we organized six events covering themes such as digital credit scoring, traceability, drones, and application development.
+We plan to organize another four in 2020

-Grow Asia has run Hackathons in Singapore, Chiang Rai and Jakarta.
+Grow Asia has run Hackathons in Singapore, Indonesia and Thailand.
+We invite entrepreneurs to build digital solutions to solve challenges in smallholder value chains.
 These events allow entrepreneurs to be exposed to specific smallholder digital challenge and to rapidly prototype a new solution.
 We provide tools such as data, mentors and access to farmers.
 Over 300 people on 70 teams have competed in a Grow Asia Hackathon to date.

 Grow Asia Digital Directory

-A database of over 60 (and counting) agricultural digital solutions that are gaining traction in ASEAN.
-Digital solutions cannot transform the sector if investors, agribusinesses and development actors don’t know what solutions are available.
+A database of over 66 (and counting) agricultural digital solutions for smallholder value chains in ASEAN.
+Digital solutions cannot transform the sector if investors, agribusinesses and development actors are not aware of the available solutions.
 This directory fills that gap; providing not only information on solutions but also contact details so new partnerships can emerge.

 Design (HCD) Training